RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/simple_metric_PerResidueRMSDMetric_type.md

  The custom_type name will be added to the data tag in the scorefile or features database.
 -   **output_as_pdb_nums**: If outputting to scorefile use PDB numbering+chain instead of Rosetta (1 - N numbering)
 -   **residue_selector**: If a residue selector is present, we only calculate and output metrics for the subset of residues selected.
--   **residue_selector_ref**: Selector for the reference pose (input native or passed reference pose. ).
+-   **residue_selector_ref**: Optional Selector for the reference pose (input native or passed reference pose. ).
+Residues selected must be same number of residues selected for the main selector.
+-   **residue_selector_super**: Optional selector for superposition.
+If not given will use residue_selector
+-   **residue_selector_super_ref**: Optional selector for superposition of reference pose.
 Residues selected must be same number of residues selected for the main selector.
 -   **robust**: Set whether we are robust to atom mismatches for selected residues.
 By default we only match atoms that are corresponding.
 (True).
 -   **use_native**: Use the native if present on the cmd-line.
 -   **super**: Run a superposition on the residues in the residue_selector (or all) before RMSD calculation and the atoms slected for RMSD